Louis IX of Hesse-Darmstadt

-Louis IX of Hesse-Darmstadt (Ludwig) (15 December 1719 - 6 April 1790) was Landgrave of Hesse-Darmstadt from 1768 to 1790.
+Louis IX of Hesse-Darmstadt (Ludwig; 15 December 1719 - 6 April 1790) was Landgrave of Hesse-Darmstadt from 1768 to 1790.

+After his military service in the army of Frederick the Great, Louis was involved in freemasonry and interested in theosophy and alchemy.
+He corresponded with Emanuel Swedenborg in 1771, as Swedonborg hoped that Louis would take over the leadership of Swedish Rite freemasonry in Germany.

-As of 2025, Louis, along with his wife Caroline, are the most recent common ancestors of all currently reigning hereditary monarchs in Europe.
+As of 2026, Louis, along with his wife Caroline, are the most recent common ancestors of all currently reigning hereditary monarchs in Europe.
+The previous holder of this title was John William Friso, Prince of Orange.

-Overview
+Early life

-Louis IX was a son of Louis VIII, Landgrave of Hesse-Darmstadt, and Charlotte of Hanau-Lichtenberg and Müntzenberg.
+Louis IX was born in Darmstadt on 15 December 1719 to Louis VIII, Landgrave of Hesse-Darmstadt, and Charlotte of Hanau-Lichtenberg and Müntzenberg.